 Just take your carseat and the wheelie base rather than renting one.
 (You don’t need the base that sits in the car, since most carseats just strap into a car with a seatbelt.)

 Q2: What do I do at the airport with the carseat and stroller base?

 A2: It is free to gate check a carseat and stroller base on a plane.
 Get your tickets, go through security, and go to your departure gate.
 Tell them you’ll be gate checking the seat and base, and they will give you labels to put on the items for when you leave them by the door of the plane.

 But wait — there’s a secret!
 At this point, ask the agent politely: “If the plane isn’t full, could you let me know so I can bring the carseat on?”
 This has worked about 50% of the time for us, meaning that, without shelling out hundreds of dollars for a ticket for the baby, we still got a whole free seat for Devi to chill in his carseat next to us.

-(Side tip: Nurse or feed the baby as the plane goes up and descends so his or her little ear-sies will be comfortable with the pressure change.)
+(Side tip: Feed or nurse the baby as the plane goes up and descends so his or her little ear-sies will be comfortable with the pressure change.)

-Q3: Aren’t you afraid the airline will damage your stroller base?
+Q3: Are you afraid the airline will damage your stroller base?